Bike lock comparison: A texlock is more attractive, more flexible and more secure than other types of bike lock

 tex-lock versus folding lock

 Folding locks consist of several hardened steel segments that are folded together like a folding rule.
-This means that the folding lock often has a practical size for transportation, but is also relatively heavy.
+This means that the folding lock often has a Practical measure, but at the same time also a Relatively high weight.

 The hardened steel offers a high level of protection against theft, as time usually runs out for bike thieves once they have bent the segments or damaged the rivets.
 You will have some difficulty freeing your bike from the now defective folding lock and will certainly have to buy a new one, but at least your bike is protected against theft.

-The high level of security provided by the individual elements comes at the expense of flexibility, as the rigid segments can only be moved in one plane.
-As a result, connecting and folding can be cumbersome and it takes a relatively long time to connect your bike to a solid object .
+Its High burglar resistance of the individual elements at the expense of flexibility, because the rigid segments can only be moved in one plane.
+This means that the Connecting and folding awkward and it takes a relatively long time to connect your bike to a fixed object.

-In the bike lock comparison, a tex–lock offers just as much protection against violent attacks as the folding bike lock and is just as practical to transport thanks to its flexibility and comparatively low weight.
-At the same time, it can be locked and unlocked in a matter of seconds.
+In the bike lock comparison, a tex-lock has a equally high protection against violent attacks like the folding bicycle lock, and thanks to its flexibility and comparatively low weight, it can be transport just as practical.
+At the same time, the Locking and unlocking in seconds Done.

 tex-lock versus cable lock

-Particularly lightweight and flexible cable locks are ideal for transportation.
-However, they offer little security for high-quality bicycles.
-This is because talented thieves have an easy time cutting through the thin cable on these usually inexpensive models.
+Particularly lightweight and flexible cable locks are ideal for transport.
+However, they only offer Low security for high-quality bicycles.
+This is because talented thieves have an easy time cutting the thin cable on these usually inexpensive models.

-More expensive models often have a cable several millimeters thick, which gives the cable lock good protection, but makes it heavier and more rigid during transport and handling.
+More expensive models often have a cable that is several millimetres thick, which gives the cable lock good protection, but in turn makes it more expensive. heavier and more rigid during transport and handling is.

-A tex–lock is more flexible than a cable lock, easier to handle and easier to transport while offering the same level of security.
-Even talented thieves don't have an easy game here, but bite their teeth out on the textile fiber bike lock, as you can see in the videos from vit:bikes and CyclingClaude in the tex–lock test videos.
+A tex-lock is equally secure More flexible than a cable lock, easier to handle and easier to transport.
+Even talented thieves don't have an easy time of it here, but bite their teeth out on the textile fibre bike lock, as you can see in the videos from vit:bikes and CyclingClaude in the tex-lock test see.

 tex-lock versus frame lock